Preservation Easements

 Preservation easements help preserve Maryland’s architectural and cultural heritage for future generations.
 Key benefits include:

-- Tax advantages: Easements may qualify for charitable contribution deductions and strengthen applications for state and federal historic tax credits.
+- Tax advantages: donated easements may qualify for charitable contribution deductions.

 Restrictions & requirements